Rate-Distortion Theory in Coding for Machines and its Application

 \subsection{Distillation, Distortion, and Task Performance}

-We explore the relationship above by considering the case of classification, which can be generalized to include many popular computer vision (CV) tasks such as object detection and instance/semantic segmentation.
-In classification, we can consider the task labels (and thus the optimal task-model) to be a clustering of the inputs such that each cluster contains all the inputs corresponding to that label.
-Given a classification problem with $C$ classes, we can denote the clusters as follows:
+We explore the relationship above by considering the case of classification, which can be generalised to include many popular computer vision (CV) tasks such as object detection and instance/semantic segmentation.
+In classification, we can consider task labels (and thus an optimal task-model) to be a clustering of the inputs where each cluster contains all the inputs corresponding to that label.
+Given a classification problem with $C$ classes, we denote the clusters as follows:

 Next, using our input distortion $d_X(x,\hat{x})$, define the expected distortion of cluster $i$ relative to $\bar{x}$ as